technovistalimited/shongjukti/README.md

-# Laravel Attachments for TechnoVista Limited
+# Shongjukti (সংযুক্তি)

-A reusable component for attachments in Laravel-based web application.
-It's kind of static, and **not developed** in 100% modular concept.
+A reusable component for managing attachments in Laravel-based web application.

 The repository was developed as a sub-project of an existing project, with a mission to re-use this code with less effort wherever necessary.
-It will work like a plug&play module when implemented.

 ## Requirements
-- Laravel 5.5+ (Tested up to 5.7.x)
+- Laravel 5.5+ (Tested up to 5.8.x)
 - Bootstrap 3.3.7 styles (grids, panels, forms, alerts, buttons)
 - jQuery

 ## Features
-- Defined attachments can be managed
+- _Defined_ attachments can be managed
 - Attachments can be defined for any types of scopes
 - Custom label can be accepted where necessary
-- Mandatory and optional attachments can be defined
+- Mandatory and optional attachments can be defined and managed accordingly
-- Maximum upload size can be defined globally
+- Maximum upload size [per file] can be defined globally
-- Default accepted file types can be defined globally
+- Accepted file types can be managed globally
 - Accepted file types can be defined for each of the types of attachment
 - Translation-ready (English and Bengali are defined by default)

+Features that _not_ present can be found below, under "Known Issues" section.

 ## Screenshots
 ### Attachment Types (Add) Screen